kidscancode/godot_guides/beginner_game/godot_3_beginner_game.md

 signal hit
 ```

-This defines a custom signal called "hit" that our player will emit (send out) when it is hit.
-Now we need to use the Area2D to detect the collision.
+This defines a custom signal called "hit" that we will have our player emit (send out) when it is hit.
+We will use the Area2D to detect the collision.
 Select the `Player` node and click the "Node" tab next to the Inspector to see the list of signals the player can emit:

 ![Player Signals](img/player_signals.png)

 Notice our custom "hit" signal is there as well!
-Since our enemies are also going to be Area2D nodes, we want the `body_entered( Object body )` signal - that will be emitted when another area contacts the player.
+Since our enemies are going to be `RigidBody2D` nodes, we want the `body_entered( Object body )` signal - that will be emitted when a body contacts the player.
 Click "Connect.." and then "Connect" again on the "Connecting Signal" window - we don't need to change any of those settings.
 Godot will automatically create a function called `_on_Player_body_entered` in your player's script.

 >   **TIP:** When connecting a signal, instead of having Godot create a function for you, you can also name an existing function that you want to link the signal to.